samgottuso/data_science_bRews/README.md

 ### Week 2 itinerary

--New dataset--- Beers!
+- New dataset ... beer reviews!
--Learn how to import simple datafiles (.csvs)
+- Learn how to import simple datafiles (.csvs)
--Look at ways to change data we are working with, filtering, selecting columns, creating groups, etc.
+- Look at ways to change data we are working with, filtering, selecting columns, creating groups, etc.
--More visualization practice
+- More visualization practice

 Pulling mainly from [Chapter 5 of R for Data Science] (http://r4ds.had.co.nz/transform.html)